w1nd3x/bashcrawl_v2/README.md

 # Welcome!

 This is a game to teach you the basics of using a Linux terminal.
+It is based on the original [bashcrawl CLI game](https://gitlab.com/slackermedia/bashcrawl) from [slackermedia](https://gitlab.com/slackermedia).

 ## Try it on your machine